SJTU-IPADS/PhoenixOS/README.md

     pos_cli --start daemon --detach
     ```

-2. To run with PhOS support, one need to put a `yaml` configure file under the directory which you would run your program.
+2. To run your program with PhOS support, one need to put a `yaml` configure file under the directory which your program would regard as `$PWD`.
-This file contains all necessary informations for PhOS to hijack the runned program.
+This file contains all necessary informations for PhOS to hijack your program.
 An example file looks like:

     ```yaml
     # [Field]   name of the job